BPokorski/ProjectCracowExample/README.md

 - Adding items to quick slots
 - Bow managing with usage of Object Pooling for arrows
 - Animation Rigging, Changing camera while aiming
+- DI with Zenject

 ### Sample Code Description
 Example code consist of six classes:
-- **UIBaseItemInventoryManager** - base class responsible for handling item slots
+- **UIBaseItemInventoryManager** - base class responsible for handling and displaying item slots
-- **UIInventoryManager** - class responsible for Inventory tab logic - displaying and managing items
+- **UIQuickItemInventoryManager** - class derived from UIBaseItemInventoryManager to handle quick items
 - **UIItemSlot** - base class for all UI inventory slots
-- **UIUsableItemInventoryManager** - class responsible for dealing with usable items
+- **UIQuickItemSlot** - derived class from UIItemSlot to deal with logic dedicated to quick items
-- **InputsManager** - class responsible for controlling Player's inputs
+- **UIInventoryManager** - class responsible for displaying inventory tab in UI, as well as description of pointed item
 - **Item** - base class for all created items

 ### Current Progress